sandialabs/spack-manager/docs/developer_tutorial.md

 You can make changes to this local repo and have these changes propagate downstream to the rest of the software stack you are developing.

-If you want to skip the explanations and just run some commands to get going jump to the [quick start](#quick-start)
+If you want to skip the explanations and just run some commands to get going jump to the quick start section.

 The advantages of using the scripts provided by spack-manager is that the configurations you will be using will match the nightly test process for machines you are using,